cdonohue/flexible-ui/README.md

 Flexible is an adaptable UI theme for Atom that uses your current syntax theme to determine how the ui looks.

 #### Installation
-Go to setting within Atom, select Install and search for Flexible under themes.
+Go to settings within Atom, select Install and search for Flexible under themes.

 Or install directly from the console: